kamurano/holbertonschool-simple_shell/README.md

 ## Introduction

 The Simple Shell is a basic command-line interpreter written in C. It provides a simplified interface for users to interact with the operating system.
-This project aims to demonstrate the fundamentals of shell programming and serve as a starting point for further development.
+This project aims to demonstrate the fundamentals of shell programming and serve as a starting point for further development

 ## Features